1966bc/Biovarase/README.md

 ...
-## change log
+## changelog

 **2018-11-24**

-Change the redrew mechanism, now Biovarase doesn't rebuild graph from scratch when you select a batch, but update only the data.
+Change the redrew mechanism, now Biovarase doesn't rebuild the graph from scratch when you select a batch, but update only the data.

-I've Look here [Chapman Siu](https://gist.github.com/1966bc/824372b59c03425d02d816f1f02f8685) to learn how do it.
+I've look here [Chapman Siu](https://gist.github.com/1966bc/824372b59c03425d02d816f1f02f8685) to learn how do it.

-On Quick Data Analisys add column with Westgard valutation.
+Add Quick Data Analysis function on the menu to analyze the last dataset for every test and relative bacth.

 Add histogram to plot frequency distribution of a dataset.

 Some minor refactoring on main.py code.